 To facilitate its investment strategy of acquiring additional mortgage revenue bonds secured by MF Properties, the Company has acquired through its various subsidiaries 99% limited partner positions in three limited partnerships and 100% member positions in six limited liability companies that own the MF Properties.
 The financial statements of these properties are consolidated with those of the Company.
 The general partners of these partnerships are unaffiliated parties and their 1% ownership interest in these limited partnerships is reflected in the Company's consolidated financial statements as noncontrolling interests.
 The Company expects each of these MF Properties to eventually be sold either to a not-for-profit entity or in connection with a syndication of LIHTCs.
 The Company expects to purchase mortgage revenue bonds issued by the new property owners as part of the restructuring.
-As of December 31, 2013, the Company's wholly-owned subsidiaries held interests in eight entities that own MF Properties containing a total of 1,582 rental units, one is located in Kansas, two are located in Nebraska, one is located in Kentucky, one is located in Indiana, one is located in Georgia, and two are located in Texas.
-One additional limited partnership, The 50/50 Student Housing at UNL, is currently under construction and is planned to be completed in the fall of 2014.
+As of December 31, 2014, the Company's wholly-owned subsidiaries held interests in nine entities that own MF Properties containing a total of 2,163 rental units, one is located in Kansas, three are located in Nebraska, one is located in Kentucky, one is located in Indiana, one is located in Georgia, and two are located in Texas.